Xilinx/versal-restart-trd/README.md

 Here are some key changes for 2025.2 and onward releases by PM Team:
 - All our TRDs will now be based on the new EDF Yocto Flow.
 - When it comes to pre-built images, users/customers can just download the published .wic image and build PDI using EDF flow as described later in the documents.
-- The standard boot flow is OSPI + SD Card
+- The standard boot flow is OSPI + UFS Card

 <br>